LOADING ...

 And get em to write it up as oil so dad knew the difference

-Then wed ride around and Texas Pride
+wed ride around and drink Texas Pride

-And wed in another Shamrock station
+And wed stop in another station

-And get another Pride case
+And get another Texas Pride

 And it was on to the Kentucky